LLaVA-VL/LLaVA-Plus-Codebase/README.md

 If you are not using Linux, do *NOT* proceed, see instructions for [macOS](https://github.com/haotian-liu/LLaVA/blob/main/docs/macOS.md) and [Windows](https://github.com/haotian-liu/LLaVA/blob/main/docs/Windows.md) from LLaVA.

-1. Clone this repository and navigate to LLaVA-Plus folder
+1. Clone this repository and navigate to the LLaVA-Plus folder
 ```bash
 git clone https://github.com/LLaVA-VL/LLaVA-Plus-Codebase LLaVA-Plus
 cd LLaVA-Plus